EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // create an event interactively with the calOptions object as shown above window.plugins.calendar.createEventInteractivelyWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

-  // create an event in a named calendar (iOS only for now) window.plugins.calendar.createEventInNamedCalendar(title,eventLocation,notes,startDate,endDate,calendarName,success,error);
+  // create an event in a named calendar (iOS only, deprecated, use createEventWithOptions instead) window.plugins.calendar.createEventInNamedCalendar(title,eventLocation,notes,startDate,endDate,calendarName,success,error);

   // find events (on iOS this includes a list of attendees (if any))